Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In his Second Turning of the Wheel of Dharma, Buddha introduced his famous "anâtman" or "no-self" as well as the importance of compassion.

 Selflessness is empty of "self", absence of "own-form" ("svabhâva").
 It negates the idea objects possess a core essence or "nature" from their own side, inherently, substantially.
-It affirms process and by doing so brings absence of substance to bare.
+It affirms process and by doing so brings the absence of substance to bare.
+The true self is therefore the non-self.
+The core of the self is selflessness.

-Emptiness invokes two sides : the philosophical & the yogic :
+Emptiness has two sides : philosophical & yogic :

-• philosophy affirms reason, uses concepts to eliminate concepts, and finally tries to nullify the cognitive act of designating or labeling itself.
+• philosophy affirms reason, uses concepts to eliminate reified concepts, and finally tries to nullify the cognitive act of designating or labeling inherent existence itself.
 This is like approaching enlightenment from "the outside", objectively and in accord with epistemology.
-The philosophers gave rise to "Sűtra Mâdhyamaka" and its two branches : the Autonomy School & the Consequence School ;
+It is preparing the vision without spoiling it by trying to describe it.
+The philosophers gave rise to "Sûtra Mâdhyamaka" and its two branches : the Autonomy School & the Consequence School ;

 "Emptiness" is understood in terms of the Middle Way Consequence School, the Prâsangika-Mâdhyamaka, in casu :